 - fining guidelines which entered into force on 25 June 2013; and

 The prohibitions laid down in the ARC are mainly enforced by the FCO, an independent higher federal authority assigned to the Federal Ministry of Economics and Technology (the local cartel offices in Germany’s federal states play a minor role in practice).
-The FCO is organised into 12 operative units, the so-called decision divisions.
-Nine of these divisions are responsible for the application of general antitrust rules and merger control provisions in specific industries and sectors.
+The FCO is organised into 12 operative units, so-called decision divisions.
 At present, three decision divisions deal exclusively with the cross-sector prosecution of cartels and hard-core restrictions.
-The decision divisions are independent bodies that take their decisions without any instructions from above.
 The three cartel enforcement decision divisions are supported by a special unit for combating cartels, the main purpose of which is to assist during the investigative phase, particularly in preparing and executing dawn raids.

 Practices caught by cartel legislation

-Article 101(1) TFEU, section 1 ARC prohibits all agreements, concerted practices or decisions by associations of undertakings that have as their object or effect a restriction of competition.
+Section 1 ARC prohibits all agreements, concerted practices or decisions by associations of undertakings that have as their object or effect a restriction of competition.
 Section 1 ARC covers a broad range of restrictive agreements and concerted practices.
 It applies to express written contracts, oral agreements, non-binding arrangements and understandings, and other types of informal collusion.
 For example, even the exchange of commercially sensitive information between competitors, without any agreement to act on it, would be likely to restrict or distort competition such as to breach section 1 ARC.
 Section 1 ARC in particular prohibits hard-core restrictions of competition (cartels) such as price fixing, sharing of customers and markets, allocation of production or market share quotas, or bid rigging.
-Further practices prosecuted and sanctioned by the FCO include resale price maintenance and information exchanges between competitors as well as vertical restraints such as resale price maintenance.
+Further practices prosecuted and sanctioned by the FCO on the basis of section 1 ARC include information exchanges between competitors as well as vertical restraints such as resale price maintenance.

-It is not necessary for the agreements or practices to be implemented or have any effect on the market if they were intended to have an anti-competitive effect.
-Similarly, it does not matter if the agreement or practice was entered into with an innocent intent, if the effect of it is anti-competitive.
+It is not necessary for the agreements or practices to be implemented or have any effect on the market if they were intended to have an anticompetitive effect.
+Similarly, it does not matter if the agreement or practice was entered into with the objective of restricting competition, as long as the effect of it is anticompetitive.
 However, the effect must in any event be ‘appreciable’.
-The FCO is generally reluctant to open a cartel investigation and impose fines in cases where the conduct in question was unintentional but may have an anti-competitive effect.
-In these cases, the FCO is more likely to open an administrative procedure and issue a cease and desist order against the undertakings concerned.

 Investigative and enforcement powers